 Inventories are measured at the lower of cost and net realisable value.
 The cost of inventories is based on the first-in, first-out principle, and includes expenditure incurred in acquiring the inventories and other costs incurred in bringing them to their existing location and condition.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and estimated costs necessary to make the sale.

 3.9 Impairment

 3.9.1 Financial assets

-3.9.1.1 Policy applicable from 1 January 2018

-Financial instruments and contract assets
+3.9.1.1 Financial instruments and contract assets

 The Group recognises loss allowances for Expected Credit Losses (ECLs) on financial assets at amortised cost.